-What could be better for your holiday table than my Amethyst Cheesecake Torte a delicious blend of blueberries and cranberries topping a creamy cheesecake.
+What could be better for your holiday table than my Amethyst Cheesecake Torte, a delicious blend of blueberries and cranberries topping a creamy, rich, and smooth cheesecake.

 So when things don’t go as planned, you adapt.
 I always have cream cheese in the fridge and whipping together a small cheesecake was easy enough to do.
 Opting for a traditional graham cracker crust for this torte, I added a little twist using chocolate graham crackers.
 They not only added a different flavor but a little contrast in color.
 (Don’t worry if you can’t find chocolate, regular graham crackers will work just as well)

 Making the topping first gives it time to fully cool.
 While fresh berries are always best, frozen make a good substitute.

 Combine all ingredients in a large saucepan and cook over medium-high heat until the mixture thickens and begins to boil.
 Keep stirring the mixture as it cooks.